wipplelang/teach/src/resources/music-and-variables/lesson/index.md

     the class and explain their process.

-5.  **Exit ticket (3 mins)** — Have students click Print to save a PDF of their code, upload the PDF, and answer the questions in the slideshow on their own.
+5.  **Exit ticket (3 mins)** — Have students click Print to save a PDF of their code, and save their song as an audio file.
+Students upload both files and answer the questions in the slideshow on their own.
 You may use a Google Form or other online survey.

 ---